-Welcome to the Self Help Hub's guide to supporting services & resources - listed under this section B are resources supporting the following subject areas: BAME resources, Bereavement, Bipolar Disorder, BDD, Body Image, BTEC's and Bullying.
+Welcome to the Self Help Hub's guide to supporting services & resources - listed under this section B are resources supporting the following subject areas: BAME resources, Bereavement, Pet Bereavement, Bipolar Disorder, BDD, Body Image, BTEC's and Bullying.
 Click below to find more details.

 “Black lives matter, Black cultures matter, Black communities matter, and we matter.” – Sir Marcus Rashford, Footballer